UPDATE: Man out on bond after indictment on 55 counts of child pornography - NewsBreak

 Angel Vanduker sentenced to additional prison time following guilty plea

-PEKIN (Heart of Illinois ABC) - A woman sentenced to nine years in prison for the killing of her baby will now serve additional prison time for an aggravated battery charge.
+PEKIN (25 News Now) - A woman sentenced to nine years in prison for the killing of her baby will now serve additional prison time for an aggravated battery charge.
 Angel Vanduker, 21, pleaded guilty to an aggravated battery charge from February 2021.
 Court documents show she bit the right ring finger of a nurse in Tazewell County while the nurse was performing official duties.

 Peoria Police arrest suspect in Sunday shooting

-Note: UPDATE: 3 people wounded in Peoria shooting Tuesday